 How To Treat Pink Eye Naturally

-Adenoviral conjunctivitis is a common and contagious viral infection that causes inflammation and reddening of the conjunctiva (white part of the eye).
+Pink eye (aka.
+Adenovirus Conjunctivitis) is a common and contagious viral infection that causes inflammation and reddening of the conjunctiva (white part of the eye).
 Usually adenoviral conjunctivitis starts in one eye and moves to the other after several days.
 Other symptoms include watery discharge, a gritty feeling in the eye, itchiness, swollen eyelids, crusted discharge, sticky eyelids, and swollen lymph nodes around the ear and jaw.
-Adenoviral conjunctivitis usually resolves without treatment in 4-7 days, but can take as long as 2-3 weeks.
+Adenoviral conjunctivitis usually resolves without treatment in 4-7 days but can take as long as 2-3 weeks.

 Treating adenoviral conjunctivitis involves reducing pain, antiviral treatment, and keeping everything extra clean.
 Let’s look at how to treat Pink Eye.

 A good home treatment to reduce the pain associated with adenoviral conjunctivitis is a tea bag compress.
 Tea can be brewed as usual.
 When the tea bags have finished steeping, they are removed from the pot and allowed to cool until they are a comfortable temperature for a warm compress or placed in the fridge or freezer to chill for a cold compress.

 The most commonly used teas are chamomile, black tea, and green tea.
 These three teas are anti-inflammatory and have antiviral properties.
 Black and green tea also have tannins and caffeine which help swollen, puffy eyes.
 Chamomile is soothing for painful, irritated eyes.